dave-hudson/c8/doc/c8_natural_natural.md

 natural(const std::string &v)
 ```

-Construct a natural number by parsing the string `v`.  `v` may have a prefix of "0" for an octal value, or "0x" for a hexadecimal value.
+Constructs a `c8::natural` by parsing the string `v`.  `v` may have a prefix of "0" for an octal value, or "0x" for a hexadecimal value.

 ### Exceptions ###